derickfay/Alfred-GetUlyssesSheetURL/README.md

 Vaguely inspired by https://github.com/rovest/UlyssesReportAndMarkdown.
 (I initially implemented it in Workflow for iOS, but it's way too slow for regular use with a Ulysses library of 500+ sheets).

+In my view, quick linking between sheets makes Ulysses much more viable as an NVAlt replacement.